 KGI does not discriminate on the basis of race, color, sex, sexual orientation, age, marital status, religion, disability, national origin, ethnic origin, or prior military service in any of its policies, procedures, and practices, including admission policies, educational policies, fellowship and loan programs, employment policies, and other Institute-administered programs and activities.
 This statement is in compliance with Title IX of the Educational Amendments of 972, Section 504 of the Rehabilitation Act of 1973, and other requirements of Federal and state law.

-The Office of Student Services at KGI prepares the Annual Fire Safety and Security Report (AFSSR), to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), using information maintained by Human Resources, Campus Security Authorities (CSAs), Campus Safety, information provided by Residence Life and Claremont Police Department.
+The Title IX and Clery Office at KGI prepares the Annual Security Report (ASR), to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), using information maintained by Human Resources, Campus Security Authorities (CSAs), Campus Safety, Student Affairs, Facilities, Laboratory Safety, and local police departments.
 Each of these offices provides updated policy information and crime data.
-As a part of the Claremont University Consortium, KGI is required to distribute a notice of the availability of this Annual Fire Safety and Security Report (AFSSR) by October 1 of each year, to all members of the KGI community
+As a part of the Claremont University Consortium, KGI is required to distribute a notice of the availability of this ASR by October 1 of each year, to all members of the KGI community.

 Keck Graduate Institute prohibits discrimination on the basis of any characteristic protected by applicable law, including discrimination on the basis of pregnancy.
 In accordance with federal and state law, KGI has created a Pregnancy, Childbirth, Adoption, and Lactation Policy that can be accessed here.

 The HEDS Survey was administered in March of 2018 as a follow-up to the 2015 administration of the survey.
 The following topics were addressed:

 For the full reports, see below: